Marfan Syndrome - Disease of the Connective Tissues

 At the molecular level, the defective fibrillin-1 in Marfan syndrome patients contributes to abnormal regulation of a protein called transforming growth factor-beta (TGF-β).
 TGF-β plays a significant role in cell growth, proliferation, differentiation, and apoptosis.
 In normal conditions, fibrillin-1 binds to and sequesters TGF-β, regulating its activity.
 However, in Marfan syndrome, the defective fibrillin-1 leads to excessive TGF-β activity.

 Excessive TGF-β activity can cause abnormalities in the development and maintenance of connective tissues.
-For instance, in the cardiovascular system, it can lead to weakening of the aortic wall, increasing the risk of aortic dilation and dissection.
+For instance, in the cardiovascular system, it can lead to the weakening of the aortic wall, increasing the risk of aortic dilation and dissection.
 In the skeletal system, it can result in overgrowth of the long bones, contributing to the tall and thin stature typical of individuals with Marfan syndrome.
 In the eyes, it can lead to lens dislocation and myopia.

 Inheritance Patterns of Marfan syndrome